treyhuculak/iFody-COSC-310-Project/README.md

 # iFody
-This is the repository for the iFody project in COSC 310, a food delivery draft application.
+This repository contains the iFody project for COSC 310, a draft food‑delivery application.

 ---